How to Rough-In Electrical Wiring

 Need help deciding whether to DIY or hire an electrician?
 Find out how much an electrician costs.

 Besides standard hand tools, you’ll need a special-purpose tool to cut and strip electric wire.
 We like the Klein No. 1412 ($18 at hardware stores and home centers).
-To drill a few holes, use a 3/4-in. spade bit in your electric drill.
-For larger jobs, rent a heavy-duty right angle drill ($25 per day) and equip it with a 3/4-in. x 6-in. auger bit ($7).
+To drill a few holes, use a 3/4-inch spade bit in your electric drill.
+For larger jobs, rent a heavy-duty right angle drill ($25 per day) and equip it with a 3/4-inch x 6-inch auger bit ($7).

 Electrical house wiring mistakes can be deadly, so make sure you obtain a permit from your local building department and have an electrical rough-in inspection scheduled with a building official when you’re finished.
 Draw a sketch of your room that shows lighting, switch and outlet locations.
 Review your plan with the inspector and ask whether there are any special requirements.

 Be safe!
 Here are the top electrical mistakes to avoid: